 He pointed to the flag on his swim cap and wept on the podium as Norway's national anthem played.
 By late April, Dale Oen was dead at 26 from heart disease—months before he was to be the best hope for Norwegian swimming gold in London.

-With an ear-to-ear grin and buff biceps he flexed for all to see, Dale Oen, the silver medalist at the 2008 Beijing Games, surely would
+With an ear-to-ear grin and buff biceps he flexed for all to see, Dale Oen, the silver medalist at the 2008 Beijing Games, surely would have been in a neighboring lane in the 100 breaststroke final Sunday.

 "It's obviously strange" to be there without him, said van der Burgh, who is dedicating the event to Dale Oen.
 "But I can't be focusing about Alex right now.
 I have to look after myself first and prepare for the race and try to win a medal."